 Chris is a master printer at the Print Program.
 He has been working as a printer in New York for over 15 years, and collaborates with artists in all types of media to execute their visions.
 He studied print making at Columbia College in Chicago.
 In addition to print making, Chris’ own art practice includes collage and stipple.

-An artist, educator, and administrator, Phoenix brings a distinct mastery of material studies and fabrication to her role as Director of Shops at Powerhouse.
-She previously directed the Parsons Donghia Materials Library at the Parsons School of Design, and facilitated the building implementation of the Parsons Making Center as the Coordinator of Academic Resources, implementing dynamic programming and resources with a focus on fabrication for the New School.
+An artist, educator, and administrator, Phoenix brings a distinct mastery of material studies and fabrication to their role as Director of Shops at Powerhouse.
+They previously directed the Parsons Donghia Materials Library at the Parsons School of Design, and facilitated the building implementation of the Parsons Making Center as the Coordinator of Academic Resources, implementing dynamic programming and resources with a focus on fabrication for the New School.
 Phoenix holds a B.F.A. in Photography from Savannah College of Art and an M.F.A. in Photography from Parsons School of Design.

 Angélica Maria Millán Lozano